 We derive the majority of our total revenues from sales of licenses of our software applications.
 We do not customize our software for a specific end user customer.
 We sell our software applications to end user customers both directly through our sales force and indirectly through our global network of value-added reseller partners, systems integrators, corporate resellers and original equipment manufacturers.
 Our corporate resellers bundle or sell our software applications together with their own products, and our value added resellers sell our software applications independently.
-Our software revenue was 55% of our total revenues in the six months ended September 30, 2007 and 56% in the six months ended September 30, 2006.
-Software revenue generated through direct distribution channels was approximately 21% of total software revenue in the six months ended September 30, 2006.
-Software revenue generated through indirect distribution channels was approximately 21% of total software revenue generated through indirect distribution channels was approximately 29% of total software revenue in the six months ended September 30, 2007 and was approximately 71% of total software revenue in the six months ended September 30, 2007 and was approximately 71% of total software revenue in the six months ended September 30, 2007 and was approximately 71% of total software revenue in the six months ended September 30, 2007 and was approximately 71% of total software revenue in the six months ended September 30, 2007 and was approximately 71% of total software revenue in the six months ended September 30, 2007 and was approximately 71% of total software revenue in the six months ended September 30, 2006.
-We have no current plans to focus future growth on one distribution channel versus another.
-The failure of our indirect distribution channels to effectively sell our software applications could have a material adverse effect on our revenues and results of operations.
+Our software revenue was 55% of our total revenues in both the nine months ended December 31, 2007 and 2006.

+Software revenue generated through indirect distribution channels was approximately 80% of total software revenue in the nine months ended December 31, 2007 and was approximately 70% of total software revenue in the nine months ended December 31, 2006.
+Software revenue generated through direct distribution channels was approximately 20% of total software revenue in the nine months ended December 31, 2007 and was approximately 30% of total software revenue in the nine months ended December 31, 2006.
+The shift in software revenue generated through indirect distribution channels compared to our direct sales force is the result of both an increase in software revenue from our international operations (which is almost exclusively transacted through indirect distribution) and a shift to indirect distribution channels from direct distribution in software revenue generated in the United States.
+In addition, deals initiated by our direct sales force in the United States are sometimes transacted through indirect channels based on end-user customer requirements, which are not always in our control.
+As such, there may be fluctuations in the dollars and percentage of software revenue generated through our direct sales force are key attributes to our long-term growth strategy.
+We will continue to invest in both our channel relationships and direct sales force in the future but would expect more revenue to be generated through indirect distribution over the long term.
+The failure of our indirect distribution channels or our direct sales force to effectively sell our software applications could have a material adverse effect on our revenues and results of operations.

 We have original equipment manufacturer agreements with Dell and Hitachi Data Systems for them to market, sell and support our software applications and services on a stand-alone basis and/or incorporate our software applications into their own hardware products.
 Dell and Hitachi Data Systems have no obligation to recommend or offer our software applications exclusively or at all, and they have no minimum sales requirements and can terminate our relationship at any time.
-An increasing portion of our software revenue is related to such sales arrangements with original equipment manufacturers that have no obligation to sell our software applications.
+An increasing amount of our software revenue is related to such sales arrangements with original equipment manufacturers that have no obligation to sell our software applications.
 A material portion of our software revenue is generated through these arrangements, and we expect this contribution to grow in the future.
-Sales through our original equipment manufacturer agreements accounted for approximately 13% of our total revenues for both the six months ended September 30, 2007 and 2006.
+Sales through our original equipment manufacturer agreements accounted for approximately 13% of our total revenues for the nine months ended December 31, 2007 and approximately 14% of our total revenues for the nine months ended December 31, 2006.